 - Determining who is responsible for protecting and classifying types of data

 - How to accurately classify data while promoting internal work efficiency

 With EJBCA SaaS, we keep only the information necessary to protect you while keeping our product functioning as designed.
 By default, customer data is incrementally backed up to our RDS database on a daily basis.
 Information is archived for a maximum of one year.
 If a customer unsubscribes to our product or refuses to pay their bill, we hold their data for 90 days and then delete their data.
-This 90 day requirement follows what is set by AWS.
+This 90 day requirement follows what is set by AWS and Azure.

 Customer concerns are important to us.
 As a PrimeKey team, we are here to serve our customers and make their experience with EJBCA SaaS the best possible.
 Our PrimeKey response team is comprised of PKI experts that are trained and ready to answer customer questions and fix any EJBCA SaaS problems.
 To get started, there are two ways to contact with our Support Team: